hobby-labs/note2/01_OpenStack/0001_05_02_c_01_CinderWithCephBlockDeviceInOpenStack.md

 # multiple cinder back ends を設定したら、glance_api_version を2 に設定する必要があります
 glance_api_version = 2
 ...
-# ceph セクションを新規作成する
+# Create a cection "ceph"
 [ceph]
 volume_driver = cinder.volume.drivers.rbd.RBDDriver

-# Cluster 名とCeph ファイルの場所を指定する。cluster 名を"ceph" 意外に設定する場合、ファイルの場所を適切なものに設定する必要があります
+# Specify a name of cluster and location of a config file of it.
+If you want to specify a name of cluster other than "ceph", you have to specify a name of cluster and change the location of it.
-rbd_cluster_name = jp-east
+##rbd_cluster_name = jp-east
-rbd_ceph_conf = /etc/ceph/jp-east.conf
+##rbd_ceph_conf = /etc/ceph/jp-east.conf

-# Ceph ボリュームを、デフォルトで`rbd` pool に保存します。事前に作成された、pool に保存するようにするには、`rbd_pool` で指定する必要があります
+# Set a name of pool as "rbd".
+If you want to specify it to store data, you should specify like "rbd_pool".
 rbd_pool = volumes

-# ユーザ名とパスワードを指定します
+# Specify user-name and password
 rbd_user = cinder
 rbd_secret_uuid = 3753f63d-338b-4f3d-b54e-a9117e7d9990